 Simple board games that give young children practice in learning are also good medicine for us seniors.
 Play word games such as Scrabble or Boggle.
 Challenge spatial relationship with games such as Blokus and Squanda.
 Play familiar strategy games such as Monopoly and Settlers of Catan.

 Research has shown that foreign language study boosts brain power and can protect against cognitive decline.
 And there are many free online courses in dozens of languages.
-Take a look at the BBC’s language activities and programs.
 Why not learn a bit of Chinese or Dutch?
 Planning a trip?
 Pick up a bit of the local language for an enhanced travel experience.
 Wow your family members with your newly-spruced up French.

 Above all, we seniors need to keep active mentally.
 There are so many ways to keep our minds active.
 So continue all the good things you’re already doing—staying active physically, eating well and getting enough rest.
 Maintain relationships with family and friends.
 All of these things help us stay strong mentally.